 I have a weed on my property.
 How do I get rid of it?

-Staff are available to identify the weed and offer suggestion on how to control it.
-For more information on common noxious weeds, refer to Weed Identification and Control.
+Staff are available to identify the weed and offer suggestions on how to control it.
+For more information on common noxious weeds, refer to Weed Identification and Control section.

 I have weeds but I do not want to use herbicides for control.
 Are there other options?

 Yes.
 Often weeds are an indicator of another problem, such as overgrazing, disturbances to the soil surface or soil conditions.
 In many cases, changes in management can be used to control weeds.

 If I have weeds on my property, what are my responsibilities?